wcrumb97/agwwz5e-content/README.md

 ### This module is a collection of compendiums ONLY.
 World Scripts will not be included.
 The current list of compendiums and a description of each is provided below.

 ### INSTALLATION
-To install the module, follwo these steps:
+To install the module, follow these steps:
 1. Download a zip of the repo's contents by clicking on the "Code" button in the upper right corner and select download zip.
 2. Unzip the file and place it in your Foundry module folder (C:\Users\USERNAME\AppData\Local\FoundryVTT\Data\modules by default).
 3. **Remove the "-main" that is appended onto the end of the folder name.**